 Batch video creation

-Here’s a super important tip that can save you a ton of time and stress: Batch your video creation.
+Here’s a super important tip to save time and stress: Batch your video creation.

-The best YouTubers don’t make their videos one at a time.
-Instead, they make several all at once.
+The best YouTubers don’t make videos one at a time; they make several at once.

-Come up with your content ideas, write multiple scripts and outlines, and set aside enough time to record all your videos in one day; you might even choose to do it the same day every month!
-This will give you a content bank and help you put out your videos more consistently.
+Come up with your content ideas, write multiple scripts and outlines, and set aside enough time to record all your videos in one day—you might even choose to do it on the same day every month!
+This will give you a content bank and help you consistently produce your videos.

 Don’t expect results overnight